Jeff Henderson (chef): The Chef Jeff Project

-The Chef Jeff Project is a Food Network reality television program that aired in the fall of 2008.
-Chef Jeff invites six young adults with rough backgrounds to work as his crew for Posh Urban Cuisine for one month in Los Angeles.
-The format of the reality television program is such that all participants who complete the project are eligible for the Food Network Scholarship to culinary school.
-The aim of the competition test each individual to the limits and not eliminate the competition; Henderson makes it clear to the competitors that the only way they can lose is if they quit.
+The Chef Jeff Project was a Food Network reality television program that aired in the fall of 2008.
+Chef Jeff invited six young adults with rough backgrounds to work as his crew for Posh Urban Cuisine for one month in Los Angeles.
+All participants who completed the project were eligible for the Food Network Scholarship to culinary school.

 Family Style with Chef Jeff

-Family Style with Chef Jeff is a television show that premiered in Fall 2013 produced by Bellum Entertainment Group for national syndication in the US.
-Family Style is an E/I program which demonstrates how good choices in the kitchen can lead to a life changing experience for the whole family.
+Family Style with Chef Jeff was a television show that premiered in fall 2013 for national syndication in the US.